Introduction to PostgreSQL UUID

 Conclusion

-It is also known as a universally unique identifier; it is used to generate a unique value within a database.
-The UUID data type is unique as compared to a serial data type.PostgreSQL UUID as defined by RFC 4122 standards, the Value of UUID is 128 bit.
+A universally unique identifier (UUID) serves as an identifier used for generating a unique value within a database.
+The UUID data type is unique as compared to a serial data type.PostgreSQL UUID, as defined by RFC 4122 standards, the Value of UUID is 128 bit.

 Recommended Articles